devth/devth.github.com/_posts/2014-10-05-on-learning.md

 that I observed and proved what worked.
 It unlocked a sort of power.
 Realizing how to learn nearly any hard topic is an incredibly useful skill.
-I found that efficient learning techniques had nothing to do with typical class structures found in high school or university settings, which had previously drained me of the desire to learn.
+I found that efficient learning techniques had nothing to do with typical class structures found in high school or university settings, which had previously drained my desire to learn.
 In that regard, the subject of learning, or learning how to learn is something I find very interesting and think about a fair amount, so when I found the [Learning How to Learn](https://class.coursera.org/learning-002) class on Coursera by Dr. Barbara